particle-iot/docs/src/content/reference/datasheets/b-series/brn404x-datasheet.md

 ### Overview

-The Boron is a powerful LTE Cat M1 or 2G/3G enabled development kit that supports cellular networks and Bluetooth LE (BLE).
+The Boron is a powerful LTE Cat M1 enabled development kit that supports cellular networks and Bluetooth LE (BLE).
 It is based on the Nordic nRF52840 and has built-in battery charging circuitry so it’s easy to connect a Li-Po and deploy your local network in minutes.

 The Boron is great for connecting existing projects to the Particle Device Cloud where Wi-Fi is missing or unreliable.

-The BRN404X model (LTE Cat M1, North America) can be found in the [Boron BRN404X datasheet](/reference/datasheets/b-series/brn404x-datasheet/).

 ### Features

-#### Features - BRN402, BRN404 (Boron LTE)
+#### Features - BRN404X (Boron LTE)

- * The BRN402 and BRN404 have been deprecated, replacement is the B404X.
-See the [Supply Secure FAQ](/reference/product-lifecycle/supply-secure-faq/) for more information.
- * u-blox SARA-R410M-02B or R410M-03 LTE modem
+ * u-blox SARA-R510S-01B LTE modem
  * LTE Cat M1 module
  * Support for United States, Canada, and Mexico only
- * 3GPP Release 13 LTE Cat M1
+ * 3GPP Release 14 LTE Cat M1
- * Cat M1 bands: 2, 3, 4, 5, 8, 12, 13, 20, 28
+ * Cat M1 bands: 1, 2, 3, 4, 5, 8, 12, 13, 18, 19, 20, 25, 26, 28, 66, 71, 85<sup>1</sup>
- * Embedded Particle EtherSIM (BRN404)
- * Embedded Particle SIM (BRN402)

-#### Features - BRN314, BRN310 (Boron 2G/3G)

- * The BRN314 and BRN310 have been deprecated.
-See the [Supply Secure FAQ](/reference/product-lifecycle/supply-secure-faq/) for more information.
- * u-blox SARA U201 2G/3G modem
- * HSPA/GSM with global hardware and SIM support
- * Bands 800/850/900/1900/2100 MHz
- * 3GPP Release 7
- * Embedded Particle EtherSIM (BRN314)
+ * Embedded Particle EtherSIM

- * Embedded Particle SIM (BRN310)
+<sup>1</sup> Not all bands enabled in software by default

 #### Features - All Models